13 Pride Craft Ideas That'll Have The Whole Family Chasing Rainbows

 Tissue paper squares, a pencil, and glue are all it takes to craft this pretty paper rainbow from The House That Lars Built.
 To speed up production (er, make your squares), you can use a rotary cutter, cutting mat, and a ruler.
 Then place your pencil in the center of each square, roll up the sides, dip into glue, and onto your base for a rainbow that is as fluffy as it is beautiful.

 11. Pop-Up Paper Plate Rainbows

-If you’ve got a little one who loves finger painting, they’ll love this paper plate rainbow craft from Pink Stripey Socks.
-With some kid-friendly paint, some plates (and a little patience for mess), your kiddo can have their very own rainbow pop up plate for Pride.
+If you’ve got a little one who loves finger painting, they’ll definitely dig this paper plate rainbow craft from Pink Stripey Socks.
+With some kid-friendly paint, plates (and a little patience), your kiddo can have their very own rainbow pop-up plate for Pride.

 12. Rainbow Paracord Dog Collar

 Now your pooch can be a part of the Pride action when you make this cute paracord dog collar for him.
 It requires a little time to learn how to braid, but really, if you’ve been braiding your kid’s hair, it’s sure to be a cinch.

 Tie-dyed clothing is so, so cool for the summer.
 So show off your pride (and your tie-dye skills) with this fun and easy rainbow-drip tie dye shirt from I Love To Create.
 You can use a tie-dye kit, a cotton shirt, and a sheet or bag to ensure that the dye doesn’t splatter everywhere.